ipfs/helia/packages/verified-fetch/README.md

 ### IPLD codec handling

-IPFS supports several data formats and `@helia/verified-fetch` attempts to abstract away some of the details.
+IPFS supports several data formats (typically referred to as codecs) which are included in the CID. `@helia/verified-fetch` attempts to abstract away some of the details for easier consumption.

 #### DAG-PB